Andereoo/TkSolitaire/README.md

 *An embeddable and accessable solitaire game for Tkinter and Python 3*

 ___
-TkSolitaire is a script that allows you to play a simple game of solitaire.
+TkSolitaire is a solitaire game application written in Tkinter.
 It is written for Python 3 on Linux and Windows.
+It should work on MacOS, but this platform hasn't been tested on.

 ___
 **Accessability:**